Music Troll - Home Page Link WPGC Aircheck:

 'Gentleman Jim' Madison was a house name used by several different jocks.
 One of these was Bob Benson (he's best remembered for using the 'It's him, Gentleman Jim' slug line).
 In fact that very verbiage can be heard at the beginning of this aircheck in his Jock Jingle.

 Jingle usage was widespread on the station in the mid sixties, but not limited to any one company.
-Though many of the cuts heard on this tape were from previous packages by PAMS, in 1966 new WPGC Program Director, 'Cousin' Warren Duffy began using the 'Funtastic' package from Spot Productions in Dallas (where else!).
+Though many of the cuts heard on this tape were from previous packages by PAMS, in 1966 WPGC began using the 'Funtastic' package from Spot Productions in Dallas (where else!).
 That same company jumped on the Bat-craze sweeping the nation with a thinly disguised package called, 'That-man'.
 Listen for Walt's interplay with his own Bat-jingle!

 National commercials are also well represented on this tape.
 It may not have been the cola wars per se, but Pepsi's 'Teem' soda and Canada Dry's 'Wink' soda are both in hot rotation during the Summer of '66!
 So too were seasonal spots for Pond's Dry Skin Creme and Coty's 'Entre Vu' perfume.